-Cut Percentile Levels

-This controls how the number of counts in each pixel maps to a brightness.
+The Cut Percentile Levels panel below the plot controls how the number of counts in each pixel maps to a brightness.
 There are two sliders, one for the lower bound and one for the upper bound.
 They are labelled (logarithmically) with percentile values.
 If the upper one is set to 90, it means that any pixel above the 90th percentile of the pixels in the image in terms of count level will be shown with maximum brightness, and similarly for the lower one.
 These values apply independently to each colour channel if more than one is in use.
-Immediately below the sliders, the pixel values which correspond to minimum and maximum brightness are displayed.
-In indexed mode there is one range, and in RGB mode there may be up to three.
+Immediately below the sliders, the pixel values which correspond to minimum (black) and maximum brightness are displayed for each channel.
 If the image is not fairly completely covered, this control doesn't give you as much freedom as you might like - the user interface may be improved in future releases.